airswap/airswap-about/instant/run-makers.md

 ## `getSenderSideOrder`

-Given a `signerParam`, `senderWallet`, and token pair, return a complete order.
-The `senderParam` value is the amount the taker would send.
+Given a `signerAmount`, `senderWallet`, and token pair, return a complete order.
+The `senderAmount` value is the amount the taker would send.
 The taker is **buying** from you.

 **Example Request**